ir2-lab/OpenTRIM/doc/physics.md

 \page kmc-algorithm Kinetic Monte-Carlo algorithm

-### Particle transport algorithm
+### Ion transport algorithm

-The Monte-Carlo simulation of particle transport typically proceeds in the following manner:
+The simulation of ion transport typically proceeds in the following manner:

-1. Sample the particle's distance to the next collision and the impact parameter of that collision.
+1. Sample the distance to the next collision and the impact parameter of that collision.
 This is a very important part of the whole algorithm and is discussed in more detail in \ref flightpath.
-2. Propagate the particle to the collision site using the \ref ion::propagate() function.
+2. Propagate the particle to the collision site.
 If a cell boundary is reached before collision then the particle is transferred to the new cell and the algorithm is restarted.
 If the boundary is an external boundary of the simulation volume, the ion exits and the current history ends.
+This step is implemented in the \ref ion::propagate() function.
 3. Calculate the electronic stopping and straggling for the flight path and subtract from the ion energy.
 For details see \ref dedx.
 4. Select collision partner.
 An atom is selected randomly, taking into account the target composition.
-5. Calculate scattering angle and recoil energy using the function \ref xs_lab::scatter().
+5. Calculate scattering angle and recoil energy.
+This is implemented in \ref xs_lab::scatter().
-6. If the energy of the recoiling target atom is above the displacement threshold, then a recoil ion is produced and stored in the \ref ion_queue "queue" to be processed later.
+6. If the energy of the recoiling target atom is above the displacement threshold, then a recoil ion is produced and stored in the \ref ion_queue "ion queue" to be processed later.
-7. The sequence is repeated from step 2 until either
+7. Repeat the sequence from step 2 until either
-  - the particle exits the simulation volume, or,
+  - the ion exits the simulation volume, or,
-  - the particle energy goes below the cutoff (\ref mccore::parameters::min_energy \f$\sim 1\f$ eV), whereupon the particle stops and remains implanted in the target
+  - the ion energy goes below the cutoff (\ref mccore::parameters::min_energy \f$\sim 1\f$ eV), whereupon it stops and remains implanted in the target

 The above algorithm is encapsulated in the function mccore::transport().

 ### Complete simulation algorithm

-To run a complete ion history, the following steps are taken:
+To run a complete Monte-Carlo history, the following steps are taken:

-1. Generate a projectile ion in the simulation volume, with energy, position and direction as specified by the OpenTRIM \ref json_config configuration options
+1. Generate a projectile ion in the simulation volume, with energy, position and direction as specified by OpenTRIM's \ref json_config configuration options
 2. Transport the ion through the simulation volume until it stops or until it exits
-3. Take from the primary knock-on atom (PKA) queue one ion and transport it
-4. Transport all secondary and higher order recoils until the recoil queue is empty
+3. Transport all secondary and higher order recoils until the \ref ion_queue "ion queue" is empty
-5. Repeat steps 3-4 until no more PKAs are available

 The above is implemented in the function mccore::run().